 Last month, two members of the Finding My Psych team completed a stretch of structured fasting.
-Using the 16:8 approach (sixteen hours of not eating, followed by eight hours of an eating window) we committed for seven full days to fasting and recorded the results.
+Using the 16:8 approach (sixteen hours of not eating, followed by eight hours of an eating window) we committed to seven full days and recorded the results.

 Here is what we observed:

 - Each of us lost about 1.5 kg.
-After the fasting ended, the weight did not jump back on.
+One week after the fasting period ended, the weight did not jump back on.
 In fact, it continued to drop slightly with no effort.

-- By day three, sleep massively improved, not in terms of number of hours, but a sense that the sleep was exceptionally deep and rejuvenating.
+- By day three, sleep massively improved, not the number of hours.
+Instead, both of us experienced improved sleep quality; it felt deep and rejuvenating.

 - For one of us, mood improve throughout the week.
 The general sense of calm from fasting is very noticeable, even a few days after ending our 16:8 experiment.

 This leads to us asking the question, “Is intermittent fasting an approach we would recommend to improve mood?”